 A few weeks ago, on September 28th, I went with a group of my co-workers to a couple of wineries on Long Island, New York.
 I had my first Long Island Malbec at Bedell Cellars and I have to say it is the best red I have had from Long Island.
 It had intense spicy and floral notes, rich purple fruit, and a good tannic structure that straddled the line of not being too soft or too firm, and a bright acidity.
-And I started to think that maybe Malbec can be a ‘signature wine’ for Long Island, and hence, I am addressing a Master of Wine question about the subject.
+And I started to think that maybe Malbec can be a ‘signature wine’ for Long Island.

 There are “Old World” wine producing countries that have signature wines, whether Chablis from Burgundy, Riesling from Germany, Rioja from Spain, Chianti from Italy (or Tuscany to some wine drinkers), and Champagne from ChampagneJ.
 It has made sense that “New World” wine producing countries would use the varieties in these regions/countries and make them their signature wine since they already have a proven track record.